kyleLesack/sv_calling_benchmarking/README.md

 # sv_calling_benchmarking

 This repo contains the scripts and vcf file data used to benchmark structural variation (SV) calling in *Caenorhabditis elegans*.
-The data and pipelines for shortread and longread caller benchmarking are available in the [shortread](shortread/) and [longread](longread/) directories respectively.

 The SVE and FusorSV tools were used for shortread calling in BreakDancer, cnMOPS, CNVnator, Delly, fusorsv, Hydra, and Lumpy.

 Longread calling was performed using Assemblytics, MUM&Co, pbsv, Sniffles, and SVIM.

 The pipeline steps are explained [here](real_data/shortread/pipeline_explanation.md).

+## Simulated Data

+The pipeline for simulated shortread data is [here](simulated/shortread/).
+The pipeline for simulated longread data is [here](simulated/longread/).

 ## Real Data